 Weather in Canada:

-The average annual snowfall at Canadian ski resorts ranges from about 9 metres to 13 metres.
-Some of the ski resorts with the best snowfall are Whistler Blackcomb, Revelstoke, Sunshine Village Banff, and Fernie.
+Average Snowfall: Annual snowfall at Canadian ski resorts typically ranges from 9 to 13 meters.
+Some of the resorts with the best snowfall include Whistler Blackcomb, Revelstoke, Sunshine Village Banff, and Fernie.